kirenz/course-template/docs/project-description.md

 ### Submission

-Push all of your final changes to the GitHub repo, and submit the PDF of your proposal to Moodle.
+Push all of your final changes to the GitHub repo, and submit the HTML or PDF of your proposal to Moodle.

 ### Proposal grading